graphql/graphql-http/docs/modules/handler.md

 ▸ **getAcceptableMediaType**(`acceptHeader`): [`AcceptableMediaType`](handler.md#acceptablemediatype) \| ``null``

-Inspects the request and detects the appropriate/acceptable Media-Type looking at the `Accept` header while complying with the GraphQL over HTTP Protocol.
+Inspects the request and detects the appropriate/acceptable Media-Type looking at the `Accept` header while complying with the GraphQL over HTTP spec.

 #### Parameters